Woman writing quarterly planning goals on a whiteboard covered in sticky notes — the focused session a goal setting plan template structures

 A goal setting plan template that actually works doesn't just list what you want.
 It builds the architecture around each goal: the milestones, the review rhythm, and — critically — the point at which you decide the quarter is a success.
 Without that architecture, even the best intentions run out of runway.

 The research behind this is well-established.
-Edwin Locke and Gary Latham spent 35 years studying goal-setting across thousands of participants.
-Their core finding: specific, challenging goals lead to higher performance than vague "do your best" goals in more than 90% of cases.
+Edwin Locke and Gary Latham, two psychologists who spent 35 years studying goal-setting across thousands of participants, found that specific, challenging goals lead to higher performance than vague "do your best" goals in more than 90% of cases.
 What this means in practice is that the way you structure a goal matters as much as the goal itself.

 This article gives you the 30-minute quarterly planning process grounded in that research — not a colour-coded worksheet to abandon by February, but a repeatable method you can run every 90 days.